kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 - **Backup**: Creates a backup of your data and settings.
 This will save as a zip file which is unencrypted and contains location data, so only send it to people you trust.
 - **Restore**: Restores a backup of your data and settings.
 This will permanently overwrite your current data and settings.
 You can restore from an older version of the app, but cannot restore from a newer version.
+- **Automatic backup**: Creates a backup of your data and settings every day in the folder of your choosing.
+It will only keep the last 2 backups.

 ## Tools
 Settings for each tool can be adjusted in the Settings > Tools section.
 For more information, see the guide for each tool.